dyaso/cga-druid/README.md

 https://arewegameyet.rs/ecosystem/scripting/

-The most important ability is writing expressions with multiple different products and unary operators (dual, reverse, complement, involution, i'm not sure), so either easy operator overloading or effective processing of source code is a must (the latter likely meaning a Lisp).
+The most important ability is writing expressions with multiple different products and unary operators (dual, reverse, complement, conjugate, involution, i'm not sure), so either easy operator overloading or effective processing of source code is a must (the latter likely meaning a Lisp).